svenskan/database/README.md

 # Ordspråk

-The repository is a database of Swedish proverbs.
+The repository is a database of Swedish proverbs, categorized by the first letter and provided in the JSON and CVS formats.
 The content is taken from and kept in sync with a Wikiquote titled “[Swedish proverbs][1].”

 ## Contribution